ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 #### `ERC20InsufficientAllowance(address spender, uint256 allowance, uint256 needed)`

-Indicates a failure with the `spender`'s `allowance` in a transfer.
+Indicates a failure with the `spender`'s `allowance`.

-##### Parameters

-- `address spender`: The address of who's spending the tokens.
-- `uint256 allowance`: The current amount of tokens a spender can use.
-- `uint256 needed`: The allowance needed to perform the operation.

-Used when the cause of failure is the spender's allowance.
+Used in transfers.

 - MUST be used when `allowance` is less than `needed`.
 - MUST NOT be used if `allowance` is equal or greater than `needed`.